BiodataMiningGroup/unknot/README.md

 # UnKnoT

-This repository contains the code for the paper "[Unsupervised knowledge transfer for object detection in marine environmental monitoring and exploration]."(#)
+This repository contains the code for the paper "[Unsupervised knowledge transfer for object detection in marine environmental monitoring and exploration](#)."

 ## Requirements